osrf-migration/vrx-wiki/tutorials/PropulsionConfiguration.md

 To add a single lateral thruster requires the following changes:

-  * Define new URDF/xacro definition  https://bitbucket.org/osrf/vmrc/src/holonomic-example/wamv_gazebo/urdf/wamv_gazebo_t.urdf.xacro that includes
+  * Define new URDF/xacro definition of the WAM-V https://bitbucket.org/osrf/vmrc/src/default/wamv_gazebo/urdf/wamv_gazebo_t.urdf.xacro  This description includes a new thruster layout:

-    1. New visual definition that adds additional thruster, eg., https://bitbucket.org/osrf/vmrc/src/holonomic-example/wamv_description/urdf/wamv_t_thrusters.urdf.xacro

-    2. New definition of plugins and sensors https://bitbucket.org/osrf/vmrc/src/holonomic-example/wamv_gazebo/urdf/macros_t.xacro that includes

-        * New thrust plugin definition that has an additional thruster section to the configuration of the thruster plugin to specify the link where force is applied, thrust command topic name, etc. https://bitbucket.org/osrf/vmrc/src/holonomic-example/wamv_gazebo/urdf/dynamics/wamv_gazebo_thrust_plugin_t.xacro

-As an example, we can call this new setup by specifying the "T" thrust configuration...
+    1. A thruster layout definition that includes both the visual and thruster plugin parameters https://bitbucket.org/osrf/vmrc/src/default/wamv_gazebo/urdf/thruster_layouts/wamv_t_thrusters.xacro

+This example is already available in the repository and can be specified using the `thrust_config` command line option...

 ```
 roslaunch robotx_gazebo sandisland.launch thrust_config:=T
 ```

+To generate a WAM-V propulsion/thruster configuration that looks like the image below.

 ![wamv_full_t.png](https://bitbucket.org/repo/BgXLzgM/images/3753451461-wamv_full_t.png)